shrinker03/React-Advanced-Gadgets-Shop/README.md

 Live Demo :- https://gadgets-store-app.herokuapp.com/

 This is an advanced MERN stack project using technologies like react, redux, react-router, restAPI, nodeJs, Expressjs, MongoDB, JWT-token, redux-thunk
-Bootstrap, Paypal payment geteway and for hosting Heroku is used.
+Bootstrap, Paypal payment geteway API and for hosting Heroku is used.

 The overview of the project is to get a user a Web Application where users could order the latest gadgets and get the best Deal on products.